Ousainou Darboe: Vice president

 In a cabinet reshuffle in June 2018, Darboe was promoted to the position of vice president and minister of presidential affairs, replacing Fatoumata Tambajang, who had held the position since November 2017.
 Darboe's tenure as vice president was fraught with reports of constant disagreement with President Adama Barrow.
 This would ultimately lead to his removal as vice president in a cabinet reshuffle of 15 March 2019, which also saw the removal of Amadou Sanneh and Lamin N. Dibba, both ministers belonging to the UDP.
 Darboe ran as the UDP's candidate in the 2021 presidential election, but incumbent Adam Barrow won with almost 28% of the vote.

 Minority leader

 Following the 2022 elections, his party became the largest opposition in the National Assembly and he became the National Assembly Minority Leader.
-It is crucial to remember, nevertheless, that Ousainou Darboe did not take up the role of National Assembly Minority Leader himself.
+Ousainou Darboe did not take up the role of National Assembly Minority Leader himself.
 Rather, UDP member Alagie S. Darboe was chosen to serve as the Minority Leader.